Dyslexia Assessment & Diagnostic Services

 Service Director: Quintino R. Mano, Ph.D.

 What is our mission?
-Our mission is to promote each student's opportunity for successful education.
-We achieve this by providing students with comprehensive, research-based neuropsychological assessment of cognitive functioning and academic achievement (i.e., reading, spelling, and math) to determine the presence of specific learning disabilities.
-Notably, we perform our neuropsychological assessments within the response-to-intervention (RTI) framework, bridging clinical neuropsychology with current practices within education.
-Our service is housed within the Behavioral Health Center and is operated by the Univeresity of Cincinnati Psychology Department.
+Our mission is to promote each student's opportunity for successful education by providing families with affordable assessment services.
+More specifically, we provide students with comprehensive, research-based, psychoeducational assessment of cognitive functioning and reading achievement (e.g., phonemic awareness, phonics, word reading, reading comprehension) to determine the presence of reading disabilities.
+If a diagnosis is needed, we will make it.
+Our service is housed within the Behavioral Health Center and is operated by the University of Cincinnati Psychology Department.
+The Behavioral Health Center is a training clinic for advanced graduate students in our Ph.D.
+Clinical Psychology program.
+All services are provided under the direct supervision of a licensed clinical psychologist.

 What services do we offer?
-We can answer for you whether your child meets diagnostic criteria for a learning disability (e.g., dyslexia: specific reading disability; dyscalculia: specific math disability).
-We provide comprehensive diagnostic assessment of reading, math, and spelling among children (grade 2 and above) and adolescents who are thought to have specific learning disabilities.
+We can answer for you whether your child meets diagnostic criteria for a learning disability (e.g., developmental dyslexia) according to the DSM-5.
+We provide diagnostic assessment of reading among children and adolescents who are thought to have developmental dyslexia.
+Again, if a diagnosis is needed, then we will make it and provide a full explanation within a comprehensive psychological report for you to keep.
+You may share this report with your child's school.

 Although services provided in our clinic may be thought of as "dyslexia testing" and/or "dyslexia evaluation," they are all one in the same and may be collectively referred to as dyslexia assessment (which is the more clinically appropriate phrase to use).